stethbo/stethbo/README.md

 ### Hi there 👋

+I'm Stefan, based in Wrocław, Poland🇵🇱.

+- 🧑‍💻I'm currently working @ Dolby as an NLP Intern.
+- 🎓I'm pursuing Engineering Degree in Systems Engineering @ Wrocław University of Science and Technology
+- 🧐I'm interested in start'ups and entrepreneurship.

+  #### **LFG!**
 <!--
 **stethbo/stethbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.